Last update: 18/01/2023

 Related publications:

-NEW - Bonfini, L., "In Silico Proposal of Screening Strategies for Detecting EU Authorised GMOs."
+Bonfini, L., "In Silico Proposal of Screening Strategies for Detecting EU Authorised GMOs."
 European Commission, Ispra, JRC131782, 2023.